kitchen-assistant/api/psuedo.md

             // Tell user location exists

     // INTENT - Update location
-        // IF (The location exists)
+        // IF (The location doesn't exists)
+            // Tell user location doesn't exist, and if they would like to add it.
+        // ELSE (location exists)
             // Speak back to the user and tell them the location has been updated
             // Update DB
-        // ELSE (location doesn't exists)
-            // Tell user location doesn't exist, and if they would like to add it.

     // INTENT - Delete location
-        // IF (The location exists)
+        // IF (The location doesn't exists)
+            // Tell user location doesn't exist.
+        // ELSE (location exists)
             // Speak back to the user and tell them the location has been delete
             // Delete item from DB
-        // ELSE (location doesn't exists)
-            // Tell user location doesn't exist.

     // INTENT - Add item
+        // IF (item doesnt exist in a location)
+            // Speak back to the user and tell them the item has been updated
+            // Add item to DB
+            // Make API call on a function to add other traits on the item
     // INTENT - Update item
     // INTENT - Delete item